How to Get PR in Singapore After Study

 • Building networks with Singaporean citizens

-Cultural Insight: Applicants who join at least one community organization for 6+ months have much higher approval rates.
+Cultural Insight: Applicants who join at least one community organisation for 6+ months have much higher approval rates.

 Common Challenges & How to Overcome Them